Sequel-Ace/Sequel-Ace/docs/ref/bookmarks.md

 Sequel Ace is distributed through the Mac App Store, therefore Sequel Ace adopts App Sandbox for your safety and peace of mind.

-App Sandbox is based on a basic principles: any resource the app requires must be requested and the user must allow or deny access.
+App Sandbox is based on a basic principle: any resource the app requires must be requested and the user must allow or deny access.
 The app must define the resources it requires in an entitlements file.

 **Access to any resource not explicitly requested in the entitlements file is rejected by the system at run time.**